-Local communities began to develop Youth Service Bureaus (YSBs) in the 1960's as a response to a growing number of issues affecting youth.
-The role of the YSBs has been broadened to include both advocacy and coordination of a comprehensive service delivery system for youth.
+Local communities began to develop YSBs in the 1960's as a response to a growing number of issues affecting youth.
+The role of the YSBs has been expanded to include both advocacy and coordination of a comprehensive service delivery system for youth.
 YSBs are organized to provide: